jsturtevant/jsturtevant.github.io/_posts/2016-01-18-How-to-install-elixir-using-chocolatey-on-windows.md

 ## Installing Elixir
 To install Elixir using Chocolaty:

-1. Make sure you have (Chocolaty installed)[https://chocolatey.org/].
+1. Make sure you have [Chocolaty installed](https://chocolatey.org/).
 2. Open an administrative ```cmd``` prompt
 3. Type ```choco install elixir``` (add ```-y``` to  skip install prompts)
 4. Restart your ```cmd``` prompt.